-As a native Floridian I am use to feeling the nice hot Florida sun, I prevent sun burns by daily applying sun block & taking care of my skin and always try to park my car in a shade even if it means walking an extra 500 steps just so when I get back the excess heat won’t cause me to faint or burn my rear when I sit on the seat.
+As a native Floridian I am used to feeling the nice hot Florida sun; I prevent sun burns by applying daily sun block & taking care of my skin and always try to park my car in a shade even if it means walking an extra 500 steps so when I get back the excess heat won’t cause me to faint or burn my rear when I sit on the seat.
 Why discuss all these things simply because we all know the sun’s rays can damage our skin and in the end even cause health damages.
 So how does it affect our Air conditioning system which sits outdoors 24 hours a day 7 days a week?
 Well you can imagine not taking proper care to your AC system means its health can deteriorate as well.
 So that is why I find it just as important to keep my whole house AC system working at its peak & I prepare before the real summer months hit.

 Here’s some great information that I’d like to share with you all: